Astronaut Scholarship Foundation

 An evaluation committee consisting of faculty from engineering, mathematics, and natural sciences selects UT’s final nominees.

-TBD 2023.
-Visit your respective college’s application page for details.
+Visit your respective college’s application page for details

-Selected finalists must submit materials to the Provost Office by TBD 2023
+Selected finalists must submit materials to the Office of Distinguished and Postgraduate Scholarships by March 22, 2024.

 Campus Representative in the Provost Office

-Doug Bruster is responsible for submitting all materials by the set Astronaut Foundation deadline.
+Dr. Douglas Bruster and the Office of Distinguished and Postgraduate Scholarships are responsible for submitting all materials by the Astronaut Foundation national deadline.
 Deadlines posted on the Astronaut Foundation website are for the Campus Representative in the Provost Office, not for applicants.
-Please email all questions to email@example.com.
+Please email all questions to firstname.lastname@example.org.

 College of Natural Sciences